3 Powerful Ways to Extend Your WiFi Range

 Can I extend WiFi range with another router?

 Yes, you can extend the range of your WiFi with another router, either by connecting the two routers together using an Ethernet cable or by setting up the new router to function as a wireless extender.
+A wired connection between routers almost always gives a more stable result than repeater mode, so use Ethernet if you can.

 How do I extend my WiFi to my detached garage?

 You can purchase a WiFi extender or replace your existing router with a mesh WiFi system to create a seamless wireless network extending from your home to your detached garage.
+In more difficult layouts, powerline adapters with Wi-Fi or an outdoor-rated access point often work better than trying to “stretch” a single indoor router through several walls.

 What is the best way to extend the range of my WiFi?